exoplatform/exo-documentation/docs/UserWallet.rst

 |image18|

 You can see more information about a reward transaction by clicking in the corresponding line.
-The information about the number of gamification points earned and kudos recieved during the period of reward.
+The information about the number of gamification points earned and kudos received during the period of reward.

 |image19|